11ac11/11ac11/README.md

 Software Engineer/Designer
 --------------------------

 My first exposure to web development was in the Myspace hay-day.
 I began experimenting with HTML and instantly enjoyed the combination of technology and creativity.
-Since then, I've managed to build projects using bare HTML/CSS and JavaScript based front-end frameworks: React, Angular, React Native, Svelte combined with Postgres or MongoDB databases.
+Since then, I've managed to build projects using bare HTML/CSS and numerous front-end frameworks including: React, Angular, React Native & Svelte.
+On full-stack projects, I've used Express/Koa for my servers and Sequelize, MongoDB, Mongoose & Firebase for a database.

 * 🌍  I'm based in Barcelona, ES.
 * ✉️  You can contact me at [alexander.crump11@gmail.com](mailto:alexander.crump11@gmail.com)